tao200ok/expresso/README.md

 ### 4. _Update a menu_

-Updates a menu's information in the system using the supplied menuId.
+Updates a menu's information in the system using its menuId.

 #### **Request:**